Kids with disabilities learn to surf in Long Beach

 “I stood up on the board three times, but last year I only stood up once,” said Alexandria , whose mother said she was a lot more confident this year.

-Some patients sat while they maneuvered the gushing water with the help of skilled surfers from Skudin Swim, a surfing school .
+Some patients sat while they maneuvered the gushing water with the help of skilled surfers from Skudin Surf, a surfing school .

 Brooklyn McDonald of Brooklyn returned to Long Beach for the second time.
 The 6-year-old used a beach wheelchair to get around Wednesday.
 After being wheeled from the car to the beach to the plastic mats that create a pathway along the beach, Brooklyn had her chance in the water and on the land, where she likes to scoop sand.